 The vending machines will be turned off during lunch.

 Eating snacks is a privilege.
-All snacks (food and drinks) will be consumed in between the Cafeteria and Media Center area.
+All snacks (food and drinks) will be consumed outside of the classroom.
 No drinks will be allowed in the classroom other than water.
 Food is not allowed in classrooms.

 LOST AND FOUND - PROPERTY PROTECTION